enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 due to the fact that the internal implementation of enzyme has been almost completely rewritten.

 The goal of this rewrite was to address a lot of the major issues that have plagued enzyme since its initial release.
-It was also to simultaneously remove a lot of the dependence that enzyme has on react internals, and to make enzyme more "pluggable", paving the way for enzyme to be used with "React-like" libraries such as Preact and Inferno.
+It was also to simultaneously remove a lot of the dependencies that enzyme has on React internals, and to make enzyme more "pluggable", paving the way for enzyme to be used with "React-like" libraries such as Preact and Inferno.

-We have done our best to make enzyme v3 as API compatible with v2.x as possible, however there are a hand full of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.
+We have done our best to make enzyme v3 as API compatible with v2.x as possible, however there are a handful of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.

 Airbnb has one of the largest enzyme test suites, coming in at around 30,000 enzyme unit tests.
 After upgrading enzyme to v3.x in Airbnb's code base, 99.6% of these tests succeeded with no modifications at all.
-Most of the tests that broke we found to be easy to fix, and some we found to actually be depending on what could arguably be considered a bug in v2.x, and the breakage was actually desired.
+Most of the tests that broke we found to be easy to fix, and some we found to actually depend on what could arguably be considered a bug in v2.x, and the breakage was actually desired.

 In this guide, we will go over a couple of the most common breakages that we ran into, and how to